-measurement has been previously described in detail [9].
+(TLV) and CT emphysema were quantified; CT emphysema was quantified using the LAA below -950 HU (LAA950) [19] and -910 HU (LAA910).
+The total airway count (TAC) measurement has been previously described in detail [9].
 Briefly, the airway tree was first automatically segmented, and the airway segmentation was visually verified by a highly trained analyst and edited if required.
 A second analyst then performed peer review of the segmentation for quality control.
 From the segmented and visually verified airway tree segmentation mask, the TAC measurement was obtained by summing all airway segments; a segment was defined as the section of the airway between branch points.
 The high repeatability of CT airway counts has been previously reported [20].
-The Pi10, defined as the wall thickness of a theoretical airway with a lumen perimeter of 10 mm, was generated [9].
+The Pi10, defined as the wall thickness of a theoretical airway with a lumen perimeter of 10mm was generated [9].
 The CT sub-segmental airway wall percentage was calculated as the average measurement for RB1, RB4, RB10, LB1 and LB10 airways [20].

-Statistical analysis
+Statistical Analysis

 SAS 9.4 software (Cary, NC, USA) was used for statistical analysis.
-Unpaired t-tests were performed for statistical comparison between at-risk participants that did or did not develop COPD at follow-up for Visit 1 participant demographic, pulmonary function and CT measurements.
-A Mann-Whitney test was used for groups that failed the Shapiro-Wilk normality test.
-For categorical variables, a Fisher's exact test was used.
-For the logistic regression, COPD development at Visit 2, Visit 3, the last visit (Visit 2 or 3) and at any visit (Visit 2 or 3) were the outcome variables, and CT airway measurements were the predictors, adjusted by potential confounding variables from Visit 1 including: age, sex, height, race, smoking status, pack-years, FEV_1/FVC , CT LAA950, CT air volume/TLC and CT model.
-A linear mixed effects model using the residual (restricted) maximum likelihood estimation method for the covariance parameters was performed for longitudinal FEV_1 , FVC and FEV_1/FVC change with each CT airway measurement (TAC, Pi10, wall area percent, LAA{856}) included in a separate model.
-Time, an interaction term for time with the CT measurement, were included in the model.
-FEV_1 , FVC and FEV_1/FVC , and the interaction of the measurements with time, were also included in models for FEV_1 , FVC and FEV_1/FVC , respectively.
-Models were adjusted for age, sex, height, race, smoking status, pack-years, LAA{950} and CT model.
-CT air volume/TLC was used for TAC, Pi10 and wall area percent and CT air volume/RV was used for LAA{856} .
-A sensitivity analysis was also performed by adjusting multivariable regression models for self-reported history of asthma and tuberculosis.
+Unpaired t-tests were performed for statistical comparison between at risk participants that did or did not develop COPD at follow-up for Visit 1 participant demographic, pulmonary function and CT measurements.
+A Mann Whitney test was used for groups that failed the Shapiro-Wilk normality test.
+For categorical variables, a Fisher's Exact test was used.
+For the logistic regression, COPD development at visit 2, visit 3, the last visit (visit 2 or 3), and at any visit (visit 2 or 3), were the outcome variables, and CT airway measurements were the predictors, adjusted by potential confounding variables from visit 1 including: age, sex, height, race, smoking status, pack-years, FEV1/FVC, CT LAA950, CT air volume/total lung capacity, and CT model.
+A linear mixed effects model using the residual (restricted) maximum likelihood estimation method for the covariance parameters was performed for longitudinal FEV1, FVC and FEV1/FVC change with each CT airway measurement (TAC, Pi10, wall area percent, LAA856) included in a separate model.
+Time, an interaction term for time with the CT measurement were included in the model.
+FEV1, FVC and FEV1/FVC, and the interaction of the measurements with time, were also included in models for FEV1, FVC and FEV1/FVC, respectively.
+Models were adjusted for age, sex, height, race, smoking status, pack-years, LAA950, and CT model.
+CT air volume/total lung capacity was used for TAC, Pi10 and wall area percent and CT air volume/residual volume was used for LAA856.
+A sensitivity analysis also performed by adjusting multivariable regression models for self-reported history of asthma and tuberculosis.